Your Network

 Certified

-By integrating Auricular Medicine into their clinical practices (whether acupuncture, bio medicine, chiropractic, dentistry, naturopathy, psychology, physiotherapy, and many other areas of practice), CIAM-certified practitioners are found around the world and offer patients unique insight for improved outcomes.
+Training providers in the IntegrateAuricular network offer certifications of study (for example, CIAM certifications in the practice of Auricular Medicine, and ACI certifications in Auriculotherapy) for practitioners in clinical practice worldwide (whether acupuncture, bio medicine, chiropractic, dentistry, naturopathy, psychology, physiotherapy, and many other areas of practice).
+CIAM-certified practitioners are found around the world and offer patients unique insight for improved outcomes.

 Clockwise from top left: Clinicians draw on research into the use of auricular acupuncture to support homeostasis and healing; Dr. Strittmatter’s Pocket Atlas is translated in multiple languages for worldwide publication; medical doctors are invited to present auricular methods internationally to strong and growing interest; the vascular autonomic signal (VAS) offers a palpation to further diagnosis and treatment.